If you’re new to crochet or looking for a quick and easy project, you can’t go wrong with this Easy Crochet Dishcloth!

 SC – Single Crochet

-Row 2: SC in 1st stitch and each across (25), ch 1, turn.
+Row 2: SC in 1st stitch and each stitch across (25), ch 1, turn.
 Repeat this row until you have made a square.

 You will know you have made a square when it folds in half diagonally and it forms a perfect triangle.